 The Alpes Vaudoise region has many classic ice cascades within easy reach of Leysin.
 Depending on prevailing conditions we will choose our venue, probably travelling to Gstaad to climb one of the classic icefalls in the impressive Lauenen valley.
 The rock architecture here is breath-taking and there are many fine ice lines.
 Another option is the classic ice runnel at Gsteig which gives a very atmospheric outing.

-Breakfast is included before departure on the Saturday morning.
+Breakfast is included before departure.

 Accommodation throughout the course is in mountain

 hotels with excellent, plentiful food, helping us to relax, refresh and

 rest well each night to be ready for another full day on the ice.